augustebaum/RL-hospital/README.md

 The total number of patients in the hospital at any given time is bounded.
 When the hospital is full, any arriving patient is sent away (with a penalty for the agent).

+## TODO
+- One patient arrives at every timestep;
+- There is one queue per type of doctor;
+- The reward system is embedded in the process itself (the `time-advance` function);
+- A new, simpler representation should be implemented in order to evaluate and update the policy.